-- Ask crews/scullers to load their boats at separate times you should wipe down touch points after each crew has loaded their boat. - Remember the requirements for frequent washing of hands - Each crew to be responsible for untying its own boat at the competition and keeping the ties separate from all the other boats, this may mean careful consideration of where each boat is placed on the trailer based on the competition timetable. - Do you have enough boat ties to allow a set to be put in 'quarantine' between events? - Each crew to be responsible for rigging/unrigging its own boat at the event. - Bring your own tools do not share. - Only share transport with members of the same household, if you do have to share transport make sure that mitigation is in place e.g. wear a face mask, open the window of the car etc. - Bring your own food and drink.
+- Ask crews/scullers to load their boats at separate times you should wipe down touch points after each crew has loaded their boat. - Remember the requirements for frequent washing of hands - Each crew to be responsible for untying its own boat at the competition and keeping the ties separate from all the other boats, this may mean careful consideration of where each boat is placed on the trailer based on the competition timetable. - Do you have enough boat ties to allow a set to be put in 'quarantine' between events? - Each crew to be responsible for rigging/unrigging its own boat at the event. - Bring your own tools do not share. - When car sharing, ensure you follow the Government's guidance for safe travel. - Bring your own food and drink.